75th anniversary of the end of World War II - Our history. Our responsibility.

 A monument to forced laborers on Mercedes-Jellinek-Straße in Stuttgart Bad-Cannstatt.

 Just before the turn of the millennium, Daimler became one of the initiators of the German industry foundation Erinnerung, Verantwortung und Zukunft (German for Remembrance, Responsibility and Future).
 The company also contributed funding and staff services to the foundation.
 The emphasis was on humanitarian assistance for former forced laborers and other groups of victims of National Socialism whose loss of health and property during the Nazi era was partly due to the collaboration of German businesses.
 In addition to their own contributions, the companies participating in the industry foundation collected 5 billion deutsche marks in total from more than 6,500 German companies.
 Together with a further 5 billion deutsche marks from the German government, the foundation was able to distribute more than 10.1 billion deutsche marks altogether.
 Besides paying out reparations, the foundation also supported projects that promoted international understanding and the protection of human rights.
 The payment of reparations to former forced laborers ended in 2007.
-This formally closed the chapter of reparations, but the warning to people living today is still valid — and so is the responsibility that the Daimler company will bear for all time.
+This formally closed the chapter of reparations, but the warning to people living today is still valid — and so is the responsibility that the Mercedes-Benz company will bear for all time.

 Clear opposition to inhumanity

-Especially today, in an era when right-wing rabble-rousing is becoming increasingly frequent and aggressive, Daimler is aware of its moral duty to clearly and visibly help ensure that racism and discrimination are not tolerated in our company.
-Racism and discrimination run counter to our corporate values and our Integrity Code, which are binding on all of our approximately 300,000 employees.
-Daimler employs people from more than 150 nations in Germany alone.
+Especially today, in an era when right-wing rabble-rousing is becoming increasingly frequent and aggressive, Mercedes-Benz is aware of its moral duty to clearly and visibly help ensure that racism and discrimination are not tolerated in our company.
+Racism and discrimination run counter to our corporate values and our Integrity Code, which are binding on all of our approximately 166,000 employees.
+Mercedes-Benz employs people from more than 150 nations in Germany alone.
 This can be a successful mix only if our daily work is characterized by respect, tolerance, and collegiality.
-The Group recently acted in line with these principles by dismissing employees who had made racist comments and displayed Nazi symbols.
+The Group acted in line with these principles by dismissing employees who had made racist comments and displayed Nazi symbols.
 This decision was upheld by a court of law.
 But prevention is even more important than penalties.
-That’s why the Group launched an internal campaign called “Diversity makes us strong!” at the end of last year.
+That’s why the Group launched an internal campaign called “Diversity makes us strong!” at the end of 2019.
 Tens of thousands of our colleagues have supported this campaign with their votes on the intranet and expressed their commitment to diversity and their opposition to xenophobia by adding banners to their profiles or e-mails.
-Together with the Works Council, Daimler has committed itself to the initiative of the IG Metall labor union titled “Respect!
+Together with the Works Council, the company has committed itself to the initiative of the IG Metall labor union titled “Respect!
 No place for racism” and has put up this initiative’s posters in the entrance areas of its plants.

 The Respect! sign is displayed inside and outside many companies, associations, and schools throughout Germany.